Astrology, How-to, Tarot, Zodiac Cassie Uhl Astrology, How-to, Tarot, Zodiac Cassie Uhl

 The Threefold Law states that whatever energy you put out will come back to you times three.
 The Wiccan Rede states “An it harm none, do what ye will.”
 There are different ways to interpret the Wiccan Rede, but most agree that it means as long as your workings harm no one, do what you feel called to.

 I tend to agree with these ideas personally, but it’s not so black and white.
-Some Black magical traditions like Hoodoo have no such rules and use cursing and crossing in alignment with their own ethics.
+Some magical traditions in Black culture, like Hoodoo, have no such rules and use cursing and crossing in alignment with their own ethics.
 I think it’s important to stay in my own lane when it comes to passing blanket statements about what it is and isn’t okay to do with magic, when there are deeply rooted traditions that incorporate some of these practices.

 We can expand this out and ask, too — is it truly unethical to curse or hex a person who does evil in the world at a large scale?